Developing a digital transformation strategy for the future

 Building your digital transformation strategy

-Use the following steps to craft a winning digital strategy.
+Use the following steps to craft a winning digital transformation strategy.

 1. Get buy-in

-Without a united team, your digital strategy is sunk before it ever left the harbor.
+Without a united team, your digital transformation strategy is sunk before it ever left the harbor.

 2. Secure funding

-Once everyone is on board, you can start crunching numbers.
+Once everyone is on board with developing a digital transformation strategy, you can start crunching numbers.
 How many funds can you allocate to this initiative?

 Keep in mind that digital transformation is not a one-time project.
-It is an ongoing approach to how you do business and will touch on all parts of the organization (including all departments, employees, and customers).
+It is an ongoing approach to business that will touch all parts of the organization (including all departments, employees, and customers).

 Your budget will help you structure your ultimate strategy going forward, especially as you identify priorities, allocate resources, and determine scope.